jialeiY/theDalek/dalekFoot/haha/README.md

 - [X] 43. update trajectory, add more field (orientation)
 - [X] 44.
 TrajectoryIntent, make internal trajectory cache, and copy result in the end
 - [ ] 45.
 Change routeSegment to route point
+- [ ] 46.
+SystemDebugTopic to output the duration of calculation